luckyshot/picowiki/README.md

 - Auto-translate
 - Sitemap generator

-If you'd like to **contribute** please do, I am quite active on Github and usually merge Pull Requests in a few hours or days.
+If you'd like to **contribute** please do, I am quite active on Github and usually merge Pull Requests in a few hours/days.
+Any code submitted will follow the same license as PicoWiki.

-When I say it's tiny I mean this, the whole app is just this code:
+It's easy to contribute!
+When I say PicoWiki is tiny I mean it 😊 The whole app is just this code:

 <img src="static/screenshot-code.jpg" alt="Screenshot of the code of PicoWiki where you can see that it is less than 100 lines of code">